Dev-Skylarker/Hotel-menu-web/README.md

 - **Collection Instructions**: Clear messaging about bringing payment confirmation when collecting orders
 - **Enhanced Error Handling**: Better validation of inputs and improved error messages

 These updates make the ordering process more streamlined and user-friendly, with clear instructions at each step of the process.
-The changes primarily affect `my-orders.html`, `js/my-orders.js`, and related cart functionality in `js/cart.js`.

 ---